 This exception does not apply if you own or control the business that owns the vehicle.
 In other words, you cannot claim this exception if you are self-employed.

-After a an administrative license suspension (resulting from an ALR), the court may require proof that your installed an interlock on your vehicle before they will grant a petition for an Occupational Driver’s License (ODL).
+After a an administrative license suspension (resulting from an ALR), the court may require proof that you install an interlock on your vehicle before they will grant a petition for an Occupational Driver’s License (ODL).
 Courts tend to require an interlock for a civil license suspension when you have a driving history involving multiple DWIs.
-When petitioning for an ODL, DWI Attorneys should make sure to discuss the possibility of an interlock requirement.
+When petitioning for an ODL, our DWI Attorneys make sure to discuss the possibility of an interlock requirement.

 Interlock and Criminal Cases

 In most situations, a first-time DWI offender does not have to worry too much about an interlock requirement before their case ends (except possibly as a condition of bond).
 If you are a first-time DWI offender and the court places you on DWI probation, the court will likely (but not always) order you to install an interlock on your vehicle.
 The likelihood of the court ordering installation of an interlock increases if the DWI involved an accident.
 The primary situation, for first-time offenders, where the court must require an interlock is if your BAC is at .15 or above.

 With one exception, court must require you to install an interlock if you have a previous DWI conviction.
 There is an exception if the previous conviction is over 10 years old.

 If the court places you on deferred adjudication for your DWI, the court must require you to install an interlock.
 This is the case UNLESS, based on a substance abuse evaluation, the court determines that the safety of the community doesn’t require an interlock.

 Finally, if you are under 21 at the time of the DWI, the court must require an interlock.

 - The interlock must be installed in the vehicle owned by or most regularly driven by you.